 - The period until which the guarantee holds is clearly specified

-- The grace period allowed to enforce guarantee rights is also stated in the guarantee
+- The grace period allowed to enforce guarantee rights is also stated in the guarantee.

-It is important that guarantee can be enforced based on terms of the contract (i.e. guarantee agreement) existing between the bank and the beneficiary.
+It is important that the guarantee can be enforced based on the terms of the contract (i.e., guarantee agreement) existing between the bank and the beneficiary.
 Generally, beneficiaries do state a clause to be included for charging penal interest in the case of delayed payment.
 Hence, it is essential for the bank to be cautious while finalizing the format and text of the contract (the guarantee agreement).
-While signing the same, the provision of penal interest and clauses attached to delays and default are to be carefully noted.
+While signing the same, the provision of penal interest and clauses attached to delays and default is to be carefully noted.

 Types of Bank Guarantees